-The Basel Committee has finalised its proposals for enhancing the Basel II framework in the area of securitisation and more specifically for dealing with resecuritisations.
+The proposals for enhancing the Basel II framework in the area of securitisation and more specifically for dealing with resecuritisations have been finalised.
+Banks are expected to comply with the revised requirements by 31 December 2010.
 These enhancements are intended to strengthen the framework and respond to lessons learned from the financial crisis.
-The following is a summary of the changes that the Committee is proposing to make to Pillar 1.
+The following is a summary of the changes that the Committee is making to Pillar 1.

 - 1. Resecuritisation Risk Weights Banks using the internal ratings-based (IRB) approach to securitisation will be required to apply higher risk weights to resecuritisation exposures. - 2.
 Standardised Risk Weights Analysis to arrive at revised risk weights for resecuritisations in IRB demonstrated that the risk weights in the Standardised approach should also be altered for similar exposures. - 3.
-Use of Ratings Subject to Self-guarantee Banks would not be permitted to use ratings for exposures subject to self-guarantees adding language to the Basel II framework so that a bank cannot recognise ratings either in the Standardised Approach (SA) or in the IRB Approach that are based on guarantees or similar support provided by the bank itself. - 4.
-Operational Requirements for Credit Analysis Banks would be required to meet specific operational criteria in order to use the risk weights specified in the Basel securitisation framework.
+Use of Ratings Subject to Self-guarantee Banks will not be permitted to use ratings for exposures subject to self-guarantees adding language to the Basel II framework so that a bank cannot recognise ratings either in the Standardised Approach (SA) or in the IRB Approach that are based on guarantees or similar support provided by the bank itself. - 4.
+Operational Requirements for Credit Analysis Banks will be required to meet specific operational criteria in order to use the risk weights specified in the Basel II securitisation framework.
 These criteria are intended to ensure that banks perform their own due diligence and do not simply rely on rating agency credit ratings.
 Failure to meet these criteria for a given securitisation exposure would result in its deduction. - 5.
-Liquidity Facilities in the Standardised Approach The credit conversion factor (CCF) for all eligible liquidity facilities (LFs) in the SA securitisation framework would be made uniform at 50%, regardless of the maturity of the LF.
+Liquidity Facilities in the Standardised Approach The credit conversion factor (CCF) for all eligible liquidity facilities (LFs) in the SA securitisation framework will be made uniform at 50%, regardless of the maturity of the LF.
 Currently, eligible LFs under one year receive a 20% CCF in the SA. - 6.
-Liquidity Facilities in the IRB Approach Revised language will clarify when LFs may be treated as senior securitisation exposures. - 7.
-General Market Disruption LFs in the Standardised & IRB Approaches Favourable capital treatment afforded general market disruption LFs under the SA and under the Supervisory Formula Approach (SFA) in the IRB Approach would be eliminated.
+Liquidity Facilities in the IRB Approach Revised language clarify when LFs may be treated as senior securitisation exposures. - 7.
+General Market Disruption LFs in the Standardised & IRB Approaches Favourable capital treatment afforded general market disruption LFs under the Supervisory Formula Approach (SFA) in the IRB Approach is eliminated.

-Throughout this consultative document, specific paragraph references are made to the Basel II framework.
+Throughout this document, specific paragraph references are made to the Basel II framework.
 This document, Basel II: International Convergence of Capital Measurement and Capital Standards: A Revised Framework - Comprehensive Version (June 2006), can be accessed at www.bis.org/publ/bcbs128.htm.